Desarol/gatsby-starter-drupal-i18n/README.md

 Start your Gatsby/Drupal i18n project with this boilerplate.
 This starter ships with:

 - A pre-configured gatsby-source-drupal plugin which assumes translatable Article content type
-- A simple language toggle connected with sample mult GraphQL queries
+- A simple language toggle connected with sample multilingual GraphQL queries
 - A translatable Blog Listing component

 ## 🚀 Quick start